India has shown the world democracy can deliver, says PM Modi

 Prime Minister Narendra Modi, delivering the keynote address at India Today Conclave 2023, said India has shown the world democracy can deliver.

-Success of our democracy and its institutions is hurting some people and that is why they are attacking them, he said on Saturday.

-There is a competition now among countries to return stolen artefacts to India, and this is a reflection of the 'India Moment', said Modi.
+There is a competition now among countries to return stolen artefacts to India, and this is a reflection of the 'India Moment', said Modi on Saturday

 "Nations today are returning artefacts stolen from here.
 That's the India moment," PM Modi said.